dragstoll/proSenectute_sw_assistant/README.md

 - link all the related documents that were used for asissting
 - create a docker enviroment for the roll out
 - create a login feature for SW based on their AD credentials
+- extend the feature of giving feedback for the output with thumbs up or down and collect the it in log and make a simple frequency statistics on the feedback

 Open questions:
 - Hardware, Software, Solition requirements?